 The three key factors to be considered in term insurance are: face amount (protection or death benefit), premium to be paid (cost to the insured), and length of coverage (term).

-U.S.) insurance companies sell term insurance with many different combinations of these three parameters.
+Various (U.S.) insurance companies sell term insurance with many different combinations of these three parameters.
 The face amount can remain constant or decline.
 The term can be for one or more years.
 The premium can remain level or increase.
 A common type of term is called annual renewable term.
 It is a one year policy but the insurance company guarantees it will issue a policy of equal or lesser amount without regard to the insurability of the insured and with a premium set for the insured's age at that time.
 Another common type of term insurance is mortgage insurance, which is usually a level premium, declining face value policy.
 The face amount is intended to equal the amount of the mortgage on the policy owner’s residence so the mortgage will be paid if the insured dies.

 A policy holder insures his life for a specified term.
 If he dies before that specified term is up, his estate or named beneficiary(ies) receive(s) a payout.
 If he does not die before the term is up, he receives nothing.
 In the past these policies would almost always exclude suicide.
 However, after a number of court judgments against the industry, payouts do occur on death by suicide (presumably except for in the unlikely case that it can be shown that the suicide was just to benefit from the policy).
 Generally, if an insured person commits suicide within the first two policy years, the insurer will return the premiums paid.
 However, a death benefit will usually be paid if the suicide occurs after the two year period.